What is geo-tagging? Securing yourself, your family and your assets.

 Take a picture with your smartphone of your high-dollar classic Mustang that’s for sale in front of your storage shed and post it to Craigslist for sale, and your Mustang could be stolen before it’s sold!

 The problem is becoming widespread.
-Some readers have probably seen articles on the news like this one.
+Some readers have probably seen articles on the news.

 In the case of the iPhone, if you pay close attention to this article, they even tell you how to fix it.
 For everyone else, some links are quickly given, but you’re left wondering.
 (Especially Windows Mobile Users!)